ilugc/ilugc.in/content/post/2022/ilugc-meet-june-2022.md

 **Topic**: Discourse forum software setup

-**Description8*: Discourse is an open source forum software , in this session we will see how to setup Discourse and google social login , its a docker based setup
+**Description**: Discourse is an open source forum software , in this session we will see how to setup Discourse and google social login , its a docker based setup